li-kai/rossman-store-sales/readme.md

 You would need to install jupyter notebooks, sklearn, pandas and xgboost.

+## Informal Report

+Below is the informal report I wrote for the school assignment.

 **Data Exploration**

 I first explored the data for insights.
 (Please refer to the ipynb for graphs)